 Baby, baby, baby...

-The Academy of Nutrition and Dietetics and the American Academy of Pediatrics recommend exclusive breast-feeding for the first 6 months of life.
-Ideally, continue breast-feeding as you slowly introduce solid foods.
-Typically, moms breast-feed until babies are at least 12 months.
+The Academy of Nutrition and Dietetics and the American Academy of Pediatrics recommend exclusive breastfeeding for the first 6 months of life.
+Continue breastfeeding as you slowly introduce solid foods.
+Ideally, moms breastfeed until babies are at least 12 months.

 Nursing multiples is demanding.
-Healthy moms who are breast-feeding exclusively need about 600 to 700 extra calories per baby per day.
+Healthy moms who are breastfeeding exclusively need about 500 extra calories per baby per day during the first six months following pregnancy and then it lessens to 400 more calories during the second six months.
 And, you need to drink more, too.
 To achieve this higher-calorie goal, eat a well-balanced diet of fruits, vegetables, lean protein, fat-free or low-fat dairy and whole grains.
-Also include foods rich in iron and calcium.
+Also include foods rich in iron, calcium, vitamin D and folate.

-- Get a lactation consultant.
+- Find a lactation consultant.
 A lactation consultant can help instill confidence and answer concerns along the way.

 Notes on Nursing Premature Multiples